smford/simple-canary/README.md

 This tool allows you to use their http/https or keyword monitor methods to have the same capabilities as their "Heartbeat" service but for free.

-Example Usage
+Usage Scenario
 -------------

-Scenario: You have a number of IoT devices, servers and cronjobs that you need to know are working and are online.
+You have a number of IoT devices, servers and cronjobs that you need to know are working and are online.

 1. You configure each server, IoT device and cronjob to "checkin" to a unique simple-canary url with a token (password)
 1. Uptimerobot is then configured to monitor a specific "status" page that simple-canary presents for each server, iot device or cronjob